Learn how to send local and production push notifications in your React Native Application

 1. Firebase Project Setup

-Head to the Firebase Console and create a new project.
-Give it a name, enable analytics if desired, and click Create Project.
+In the Firebase Console, create a project.
+Name it, enable analytics if you want, click Create Project.

 android/app/build.gradleunderapplicationId).
-Download thegoogle-services.jsonfile. - iOS: Provide your app’s Bundle ID (found in Xcode or
+Downloadgoogle-services.json. - iOS: Enter your Bundle ID (from Xcode or

 2. Firebase Installation